-The academic programme of the IB students will be the following one :
+The academic program of the IB students will be the following one :

 * The Theoritical Part must be done before the beginning of Term 3 and the practical part must be handed in with the final version of the master's thesis (Theoritical and Practical parts).

-A specific compulsory IB major, accessible for students selected to the IB programme only, is composed of 6 courses with an international orientation:
+A specific compulsory IB major, in English, accessible for students selected to the IB program only, is composed of 6 courses with an international orientation:

 The exchange will take place in annual block 2 during the first term, in the Fall.

 Over 140 partner universities all over the world can welcome you for a 4-5 month academic exchange.

 For the list of the LSM partner universities and the regular exchange procedure, please visit the Term Abroad webpages.